kscalelabs/store/CONTRIBUTING.md

 # Getting Started

+To get started, clone the repository and check out the [Project Tracker](https://github.com/orgs/kscalelabs/projects/8/views/1).

 You can contribute to the K-Scale Store project in various ways, such as reporting bugs, submitting pull requests, raising issues, or creating suggestions.

-After cloning the repository, be sure to visit the [Project Tracker](<(https://github.com/orgs/kscalelabs/projects/8/views/1)>).

 > [!IMPORTANT]
 > You **MUST** access the locally run website through `127.0.0.1:3000` and **NOT** `localhost:3000`.
 This is because the CORS policy is configured to only allow requests from the exact domain `127.0.0.1:3000`.